 - What is your policy if I call in sick?
 Some companies take away your living stipend for the week, some don’t.
 It’s best to know ahead of time.

 - What will I be getting for travel reimbursement?

 - Do you reimburse me for my state licensure and certifications?

 - Do you offer a matching 401K?

 Again, it is important to know what YOU are looking for.
-Some of the questions I want answered may not seem like a big deal to you!
+Some of the questions I want to be answered may not seem like a big deal to you!
 And that is okay.
 Make a list before contacting any recruiter so that you make sure all of your questions get answered.

 You have the experience.
 You have the desire.
 You now know which companies you want to work with and probably have a few recruiters already contacting you.
 Plus, you are armed with a list of great questions to ask!
 So what are you waiting for?!
 Once you pick a recruiter (or a few), they will take it from there and help you figure out all your paperwork, immunization needs, drug screening, etc. Just remember to follow your gut and don’t let anyone push you into something that you don’t want.
 The perfect assignment is out there.
 You just have to be patient.